🧬

 • Pugs were once used as guard dogs in Buddhist monasteries in Tibet.

-• A group of Pugs is officially referred to as a 'grumble'.
+• The collective noun for a group of Pugs is a 'grumble'.

-• They were the official dog of the House of Orange after a Pug saved William the Silent's life.
+• Pugs were the official dog of the House of Orange in the Netherlands.

 Frequently Asked Questions